Jemurai/AWS-Security-Essentials/workshop/PITCHME.md

 +++

-### GuardDuty triggers alerts, but you can defing alerts on additional conditions
+### GuardDuty triggers alerts, but you can define alerts on additional conditions

 +++